 Implementation guide

-We have written this guide to help your organisation understand and apply the requirements of the Information and records management standard .
-The Information and records management standard was issued by the Chief Archivist on 22 July 2016.
+We’ve created this guide to help your organisation understand and apply the requirements of the Information and records management standard.

-The standard covers information and records in any format.
-It has been designed to support digital recordkeeping as the public sector continues its transition to digital business processes.
-The purpose of the standard is to ensure that business is supported by sound, integrated information and records management in complex business and information environments.
-This approach better reflects the way that most organisations now manage their information assets.
+The purpose of the Standard is to ensure that business is supported by sound integrated information and records management in complex business and information environments.
+This approach better reflects the way most organisations now manage their information assets.

 Records Management Standard for the New Zealand Public Sector 2014